 1 1/2cups firmly packed brown sugar

 1cup (2 sticks) softened butter

 1teaspoon baking powder

 How to make

 STEP 1 Heat oven to 350°F. STEP 2 Combine brown sugar and butter in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
-Add eggs, water and vanilla; continue beating until well mixed.
-Add all remaining ingredients except oats and raisins; beat at low speed until completely mixed.
+Incorporate eggs, water and vanilla; continue beating until well mixed.
+Add all remaining ingredients except oats and raisins; blend with hand mixer at low speed until completely mixed.
 Fold in oats and raisins.

 STEP 3 Form tablespoon-sized rounded balls and place 2 inches apart, onto ungreased cookie sheets.
 Bake 9-11 minutes or until lightly browned.
 Let stand 1 minute on cookie sheets; remove to cooling rack.
 Cool completely and store in air tight container.

 Have a sweet tooth?

 I’m a dessert lover myself.
 Here are a couple other dessert recipes from my blog I recommend:

 I adore kitchen canister sets.
 There is something so nostalgic about displaying a set of canisters on your kitchen countertop.
 Canisters are not only functional by keeping food fresh, they can add visual interest to an otherwise boring space.
 The variety of styles, colors and shapes seem to be endless making it easy to find a set that reflects your kitchen style.